danielvmenezes/myklinik-health-assistant/jamaibase-data/TABLE_SETUP.md

-# JamAI Base Table Setup for myKlinik Health Assistant
+# JamAI Base Table Setup for MyDoctor Health Assistant

 ## Overview
-This document describes the JamAI Base table architecture for the myKlinik health chatbot and appointment booking system.
+This document describes the JamAI Base table architecture for the MyDoctor health chatbot and appointment booking system.

 ---